-The 650i packs BMW's twin-turbocharged 4.4-liter V8 under the hood, which was upgraded for the latest model year with BMW's Valvetronic variable valve timing and lift system.
-This change helps the mill to crank out 445 horsepower and 480 lb-ft of torque (upgrades of 45 ponies and 30 lb-ft).
+The 650i packs BMW's twin-turbocharged 4.4-liter V8 that churns out 445 horsepower and 480 lb-ft of torque thanks in part to a M Sport exhaust.
 Zero-to-60 mph can be achieved in under five seconds, though fuel economy drops to 15/23 mpg.

 Standard and Optional Features

-The 6-Series comes standard with leather upholstery, a navigation system with a 10.2-inch display, voice command functionality and 20 GB of storage space, heated front seats, dual-zone automatic climate control, dynamic cruise control, a rear-view camera, a nine-speaker, 205-watt AM/FM/CD stereo system with HD radio and a USB input, a sunroof, a proximity key, xenon headlights, LED foglights and 18-inch alloy wheels.
+The 6-Series comes standard with leather upholstery, a navigation system with a 10.2-inch display, voice command functionality and 20 GB of storage space, a Wi-Fi hotspot, wireless charging, heated front seats, dual-zone automatic climate control, dynamic cruise control, a rear-view camera, a nine-speaker, 205-watt AM/FM/CD stereo system with HD radio and a USB input, a sunroof, a proximity key, Bluetooth connectivity with audio streaming, a digital instrument cluster, xenon headlights, LED foglights and 18-inch alloy wheels.